aws-samples/amazon-eks-security-immersion-day/content/13-data-encryption-and-secret-management/index.en.md

 ---
-title : "Data Encryption and Secrets Management" weight : 135
+title: "Data Encryption and Secrets Management"
+weight: 135
 ---

 In AWS, there are a number of different approaches you can use when addressing data protection and secrets management.
 The following section describes how to use these approaches following Amazon EKS Security Best Practices.